AI4S2S/s2spy/README.md

 ## Acknowledgements

 This package was developed by the Netherlands eScience Center and Vrije Universiteit Amsterdam.
-It was supported by the Netherlands eScience Center under grant number NLESC.OEC.2021.005.
+Development was supported by the Netherlands eScience Center under grant number NLESC.OEC.2021.005.

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [NLeSC/python-template](https://github.com/NLeSC/python-template).